smartflutist661/rfantasy-bingo-stats/process_data/data/bingo_2023/bingo_stats_rough_draft.md

 - TIE: **A Psalm for the Wild-Built** by Becky Chambers and **Penric's Demon** by Lois McMaster Bujold and **The Deep** by Rivers Solomon, each read 17 times

 **TOTAL**: 909 books read, with 409 unique titles.
+281 books were used only once for this square.
 Skipped 18 times.
 Substituted 2 times.

 #### Most Read Authors